 Cushion Cut – The stones are shaped like a cushion - they have a squarish shape that is rounded on the edges.
 These stones usually have facets similar to those of a brilliant-cut stone.

 Die – A specialized tool used in manufacturing to cut or shape material using a press.
 Dies are generally customized to the item they are used to create.

 Die Casting – A viable alternative to die striking and rubber mold casting in which pressure injection is used to force a molten zinc aluminum alloy into a die made out of steel.
-Two halves of a metal die are placed on a clamp inside a die casting machine.
-Under a tremendous amount of pressure the dies are pressed together.
+Two halves of a metal die are placed on a clamp inside a die-casting machine.
+Under a tremendous amount of pressure, the dies are pressed together.
 The molten metal is then forced into the cavity between the two halves.
-The die is cooled; the metal solidifies and from one to eight pieces is removed.
+The die is cooled; the metal solidifies and from one to eight pieces are removed.